Serving His Children

-Serving His Children (SHC) is a Christian nonprofit organization, based in southeast Uganda.
+Serving His Children (SHC) is a Christian nonprofit organization, based in Jinja, Uganda.
 It was started by Renée Bach in 2009.
-She at first gave free meals to families in need, then offering free medical treatment (with no Licence or any training) for malnourished children along with community support regarding malnourishment.
+Her nonprofit began as a free meal service and later expanded to provide free medical treatment for malnourished children as well as advocacy work for the malnourished.
+Bach did not have a license to practice medicine, or run a clinic.
 Bach's work has been marred with allegations of recklessness and incompetency.
 Bach has denied many allegations and stated that she never presented herself as a doctor—as she has no formal training.

-In 2019, a lawsuit was levelled against her by two mothers who claimed that SHC were responsible for their children's deaths.
-It was settled in 2020, with each of the mothers receiving around $9,500, and with no admission of liability from SHC.
+In 2019, a lawsuit was bought against her by two mothers who alleged that Serving His Children were responsible for their children's deaths.
+It was settled in 2020, with both mothers receiving around $9,500, and with no admission of liability from Serving His Children.
 Following the first lawsuit, the Uganda Medical and Dental Practitioners Council conducted an independent investigation.
-They were "unable to support allegations that children died in large numbers due to the services of S.H.C" and "did not find evidence that Ms. Renée Bach, Director of S.H.C., was treating children."
+They were "unable to support allegations that children died in large numbers due to the services of Serving His Children" and "did not find evidence that Ms. Renée Bach, Director of Serving His Children, was treating children."